interaction-dynamics/learn-plateform/src/app/page.md

 ## Quick start

 We suggest to read the whole introduction chapter first.
 It will give you a good overview of the platform, the goal and how it works.
-Then, when you start a new chapter, the first page might be a good place to start.
-It will give you a good overview of the topic.

 The rest of the pages are designed to be as independent as possible.
 So, you can jump to a specific page if you want to learn something specific.

 You won't need all the skills described in this platform to be a good front-end developer.
 But the more you know, the better you will be.
 You can also consider this platform as a reference.
 You can come back to it when you need to learn something specific.